Configuring WebSphere Application Server for a Data Source Connection

-1. Select WebSphere admin console > Resources > JDBC Provider > New.
+1. In the WebSphere Application Server administrative console, navigate to Resources > JDBC Provider > New.

 alt